amilkyboi/netnate/README.md

 - Minimal amounts of JavaScript
 - Delivery optimization

 Any and all of the information and/or opinions made in this project, during any stage, are and will always be completely free to share and distribute.
-This repository is licensed under the GNU GPLv3.
+This website is licensed under GNU GPLv3.

 ## Upgrades